iam-peekay/personal-website/content/posts/2019-05-25-how-is-cosmos-different-from-bitcoin-and-ethereum-part-2.md

 This is powerful, and in my opinion, very underrated. _If there is one thing to walk away from this post, it's this:_

 **Cosmos fundamentally believes that it's impossible to get everyone to agree on a single set of rules to govern a world-wide economic network.
 This is already evident in the real world where you see multiple forks of Bitcoin being created because of philosophical and political disagreement.
-Moreover, in Ethereum's case, you see a **[**breakdown in governance**](https://twitter.com/iam_preethi/status/1112776792157220864?s=20)** because stakeholders can't agree on the right form of governance, which in turn has significantly slowed the progress of development.**
+Moreover, in Ethereum's case, you see a **[**breakdown in governance**](https://twitter.com/iam_preethi/status/1112776792157220864?s=20)** because stakeholders can't agree on the right form of governance, which in turn has significantly slowed down the progress of development.**

-**Cosmos tries to solve this by enabling interoperability among many sovereign blockchains, even if they have different governance policies.
-Therefore, social scalability is one of the core value props of Cosmos.
+**Cosmos tries to solve this by enabling interoperability among many sovereign blockchains, even and ESPECIALLY if they have different governance policies.
+Therefore, social AND economic scalability is one of the core value props of Cosmos.
 It give its users and developers the ultimate freedom and potential for permissionless experimentation.**

 # Thanks for taking the trip through the Cosmos (network) with me!